dogweather/forkful/content/en/dart/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions (regex) in Dart offer a powerful way to search and manipulate strings, enabling programmers to perform complex text processing tasks efficiently.
-By understanding regex, developers can execute text validations, search patterns, and text transformations quickly, which is essential for processing forms, data parsing, and general string manipulations in modern applications.

 ## How to:
 Dart uses the `RegExp` class for regular expressions.
 Here's a basic example to match a simple pattern within a string: